lmcrean/Crocodile-Kingdom/README.md

 - [Memory Game](https://github.com/flowforfrank/memory-game) by flowforfrank, with [tutorial article](https://webtips.dev/memory-game-in-javascript)
 - [30 minute walkthrough tutorial](https://www.youtube.com/watch?v=bznJPt4t_4s) by dcode
 - [Article](https://www.codewithfaraz.com/content/112/creating-flip-card-memory-game-with-html-css-and-javascript) by codewithfiraz.com explaining the role of each CSS class and JS function
+- https://codepen.io/WebDevSimplified/pen/EdEjyx had a use of flip counter and a fun couuntdown timer

 It was crucial for this project to choose a memory game that was achievable in the time frame, and that had a lot of resources available.